For Arizona Cardinals fans, the day couldn’t come soon enough.

 Aeneas Williams was the beloved son of the organization from 1991-2000, the type of shutdown cornerback who did his talking with his play rather than with his mouth.

-But Williams can do all the talking he wants these days, after all he's headed for Canton.
+But Williams can do all the talking he wants these days, after all he’s set to be enshrined into the Pro Football Hall of Fame Saturday.

-The former Cardinal was announced as part of the Hall of Fame Class of 2014 Saturday night, joining the likes of Michael Strahan, Walter Jones, Derrick Brooks, Andre Reed, Ray Guy and Claude Humphrey.
+Williams is part of a Class of 2014 that features the likes of Michael Strahan, Walter Jones, Derrick Brooks, Andre Reed, Ray Guy and Claude Humphrey.

 Here’s a look back at his Hall of Fame career by the numbers: